okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/telephony-hook/index.md

 ---
-title: Telephony Inline Hook Reference
+title: Telephony inline hook reference
-excerpt: Customizes Okta's flows that send SMS or Voice messages
+excerpt: Customizes Okta's flows that send SMS or voice messages
 ---
 <ApiLifecycle access="ie" />

-# Telephony Inline Hook Reference
+# Telephony inline hook reference

-This page provides reference documentation for Telephony Inline Hooks, one type of Inline Hook supported by Okta.
+This page provides reference documentation for telephony inline hooks, one type of inline hook supported by Okta.
 It provides sample JSON objects that are contained in the outbound request from Okta to your external service, and sample JSON objects that you can include in your response.

 ## See also

-- For a general introduction to Okta Inline Hooks, see [Inline Hooks](/docs/concepts/inline-hooks/).
+- For a general introduction to Okta inline hooks, see [inline hooks](/docs/concepts/inline-hooks/).

-- For information on the API for registering external service endpoints with Okta, see [Inline Hooks Management API](/docs/reference/api/inline-hooks/) or [Add an Inline Hook](https://help.okta.com/okta_help.htm?type=oie&id=ext-add-inline-hook).
+- For information on the API for registering external service endpoints with Okta, see [Inline Hooks Management API](/docs/reference/api/inline-hooks/) or [Add an inline hook](https://help.okta.com/okta_help.htm?type=oie&id=ext-add-inline-hook).

 - For a use case example of how to implement a Telephony Inline Hook, see [Telephony Inline Hook with Twilio](/docs/guides/telephony-inline-hook/).